 The market(s) at which the vendor will sell the designated products

 The months in which the vendor will be allowed to sell the designated products.
 Vendors will be required to remove all unapproved products from their market stall.

 Seniority of Vendors

 The Board of Directors of TCFM would like to remind all members that it holds regular Board meetings to discuss all matters of Market business.
 If a vendor has any grievances, suggestions, safety issues, space issues, commodity additions or any other conflicts, contact the Market Manager, or a board member about having the item of concern placed on the Board meeting agenda.
 Board meeting agendas must be completed at least 10 days before a scheduled board meeting.
 If a vendor is unable to attend the next board meeting, the vendor’s concern should be submitted in writing and given it to the Market Manager or Board member for presentation at the next meeting.
 The Board meeting is the proper forum to resolve any conflicts or concerns of vendors, not the market.
-Currently Board meetings are held on the first Thursday of the month.
 It is the goal of TCFM to provide a pleasant family atmosphere for our customers’ enjoyment; all vendors are asked to respect this.